Debunking the Myth: Did Coca-Cola Invent Santa Claus?

 Is this article calling out clickbait while also being clickbait?
 A little bit, yes — but at least you learned something.

 And in the end, Santa belongs to everyone.
+Coca-Cola just gave him a great stylist.

 We are not Coca Cola, we are fucking poor.
 If you want to help us survive, you can buy something from the emporium.
 Thank you, and Merry Christmas.